bfshi/scaling_on_scales/README.md

 `num_prefix_token`: Number of prefix tokens in the feature map.
 For example, if the feature map returned by `model` contains 1 \[CLS\] token and other spatial tokens, set `num_prefix_token=1`.
 Default is 0.

 `output_shape`: Shape of the output features.
 Need to be either `bnc` (e.g., ViT) or `bchw` (e.g., ConvNet).
 Default is `bnc`.

+`split_forward`: Whether to run model on each sub-image separately or batch all sub-images into a single run.
+Setting to `True` can reduce memory usage (roughly the same GPU memory usage as single-scale during inference).
+Default is `False`.

 ## Example:  HuggingFace CLIP with S<sup>2</sup>Wrapper